algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 This scope ensures a focused and achievable MVP (Minimum Viable Product), allowing Intermarché to evaluate the concept's value and gather user feedback for future development.

+**Technology Used:**

+The product is developed using the no-code tool Bubble.io.

 #### Deliverables

 | Deliverables             | Date       |